How to plant cucurbits, sweetcorn and kumara and harvest potatoes and garlic

 - Sweetcorn needs a huge amount of animal manure in the soil.
 Under-feeding produces short stalks and few cobs.
 We expect our 18 plants to grow to 2 metres and have at least 3 cobs on each plant.

 - If you buy seedlings and there happens to be 2 plants growing together, simply cut the weakest plant off at ground level.
 Don’t try and separate the plants.

 - Plant corn in a block, not in straight rows.
 They’re wind-pollinated so they need to be bunched together.
 The pollen from the male tassles at the top of the plant is shaken by the wind and this falls onto the female parts below and pollinates them.
 This results in a full cob of kernels.
 Water it all in well.

 - It’s time to plant our chitted kumara.
+See here how to grow kumara slips.
 Gently and carefully pull the seedlings (or slips) off the mother tuber, ensuring they come off with roots intact.
 Within another couple of weeks, our tubers will have produced more slips for planting, if we want them.

 - We’re planting the kumara where our fennel used to be, so we’ve added compost and chicken manure to this part-bed.

 - They can be planted about 30 cms apart.
 Add a few handfuls of rock dust around the plants and water in well, especially as they were bare-rooted.

 - Last week we checked our potatoes and found they were sizing up well.
 The plants are flowering nicely, but the plants haven’t died down yet.
 When this happens you need to harvest your whole crop.
 In the meantime we can bandicoot a few for dinner tonight!